 - Participle 2 (“gelebt, getragen”)

-In German there are about 150 strong verbs.
-The vowel, which normally changes in this verb, is called “Ablaut”.
-There are three typical patterns of “Ablaut”-changes:
+In German, there are about 150 strong verbs.
+The vowel, which normally changes in the verb, is called “Ablaut”.
+There are three typical patterns of “Ablaut” changes:

 - e – i – a: “gehen – ging – gegangen”

 - a – u – a: “fahren – fuhr – gefahren”

 - i – a – u: “finden – fand – gefunden”

 There are other types of verbs, the so-called mixed verbs.
 Examples would be “denken – dachte – gedacht” oder “brennen – brannte – gebrannt”.